mutonix/RNN-for-skeleton-pytorch/README.md

 |original paper|cross subject|hierarchical|traversal|0.647|
 |modified by us|cross subject|hierarchical|traversal|0.589|

-we modify the model to make the balance between temporal rnn and spatial rnn to be able to learn.
+We modify the model to make the balance between temporal rnn and spatial rnn to be able to learn.
 However it seems to perform not so well.

 ### Contact us
 Contact any of the contributors is OK.